Pandelune/ab-boilerplate/README.md

 # Artblocks Project Boilerplate

-This JavaScript project template is meant to be used a boilerplate for an [ArtBlocks](https://www.artblocks.io/) artistic project, **when using p5js**.
+This JavaScript and TypeScript project template is meant to be used a boilerplate for an [ArtBlocks](https://www.artblocks.io/) artistic project, **when using p5js**.
 It focuses on code organisation and ArtBlocks specific packaging.

-It is originally developed by Pandelune, the author of "Orthogones" and "Murano Fantasy" on Artblocks.
+It is originally developed by Pandelune, the author of "Orthogones" and "Murano Fantasy" on Artblocks, and contributed by Brian Ouellette.

 *Note: This tool is not affiliated with Art Blocks*